What are the EPR Regulations in the EU?

 - The EU Waste from Electrical and Electronic Equipment (WEEE) Directive

-- The EU Battery Directive
+- The EU Batteries Regulation

-Packaging and Packaging Waste Directive
+The EU Packaging and Packaging Waste Regulation

 Packaging is defined as the containment, protection, handling, delivery, or presentation of goods, so many items fall under this category.
 Packaging waste is typically placed into three categories for reporting purposes: